Thought for the Day:

 Alex Limberg at Ride the Pen has a list of 63 interesting writing prompts HERE.

 My trip to Mendocino last week was wonderful.
-My granddaughter and I had a lot of fun together and my reading went fine.
+My granddaughter and I had a lot of funfullsizeoutput_8e0 together and my reading went fine.
 I didn’t drool or spit on anyone or trip over my words.
 I picked up my copy of the Noyo River Review with my novel excerpt in it, and my granddaughter was impressed.
 That was worth a lot to me.
 Copies can be ordered through the bookstore on the bookmark.

 I had a little success this week.
 A poem of mine was published on Today’s Little Ditty, the wonderful poetry blog run by Michelle Heidenrich Barnes.
 You can check it out HERE.